chiubaca/notes/permanent-notes/coding-is-dead-long-live-coding.md

 - Seperation of concerns.
 Context windows are getting bigger yes, but if you split your code at the right edges, LLMs can reason better with a more constrained context.

+- Simplicity.
+Weird abstractions don't help anyone.

+Were we not striving for all this before AI?